-On 6th May, the Blavatnik School of Government at the University of Oxford welcomes the Kyoto Prize Laureates, with a series of lectures and public events to celebrate their extraordinary achievements in the arts, sciences and technology.
+The Blavatnik School of Government at the University of Oxford welcomed the Kyoto Prize Laureates on 6–7 May 2025 with a series of lectures and public events to celebrate their extraordinary achievements in the arts, sciences and technology.

 The Kyoto Prize, awarded annually by the Inamori Foundation in Japan, honours those who have made significant contributions in their fields.
 Each year, the Blavatnik School of Government hosts the laureates for the Kyoto Prize at Oxford, offering a platform for dialogue, learning, and celebration that reflects a shared commitment to excellence, global understanding, and the public good–whether in the science, arts or public policy.